A landfill is a built-up waste disposal site for the deposit of waste onto or into land (underground landfill), including:

 In theory, in the process of decomposing 1 tonne of waste releases around 400 m3 of gas.
 The gas is formed during decomposition of waste, depending on the composition of waste, conditions at the landfill, and the most intense processes take place in the period between years 3 and 20.

 Before putting the top cover into place, the passive degassing system has to be installed in the body of the landfill, where this system comprises gas wells and the pipeline directing the gas to the flare to be burnt.

 After the waste is no longer landfilled, chemical and physical processes continue in the body of the landfill and the volume of the deposited waste is reduced, which is conducive to settling and differential settling of waste, and consequently of the top cap layer.

 The magnitude of settlement depends on the composition of deposited waste, the method and technology of depositing, height of waste, humidity percentage upon depositing, etc. Fully inert municipal waste, after the completed decomposition processes, reaches the specific weight of approximately 1300 kg/m3.

 After the closure of the landfill and installation of the top cover, reference points will be placed on the surface for monitoring the landfill after its closure, where measurements have to be carried out once a year over the period of 20 years.

 RECULTIVATION AND THE FINAL PURPOSE OF THE AREA

-Recultivation in an attempt to integrate as best as possible the body of the landfill into the surrounding area.
-Recultivation of the top cover is implemented by planting the grass or vegetation that is characteristic for the environment of the landfill.
-Further purpose of the area is determined in the physical planning documents.
+Recultivation is an attempt to integrate in the best possible way the body of the landfill into the surrounding area.
+The top cover is recultivated by planting the grass or vegetation that is typical for the environment of the landfill.
+The future purpose of the area is determined in the physical planning documents.